-Masaru YARIME is Associate Professor at the School of Energy and Environment in the City University of Hong Kong.
+Masaru YARIME is Associate Professor at the Division of Public Policy in the Hong Kong University of Science and Technology (HKUST).
 He also has appointments as Honorary Reader at the Department of Science, Technology, Engineering and Public Policy (STEaPP) in University College London, Visiting Associate Professor at the Graduate School of Public Policy (GraSPP) in the University of Tokyo, and Visiting Scholar at the Japan International Cooperation Agency (JICA) Research Institute.
 He has been awarded Abe Fellowship 2014 by the United States Social Science Research Council (SSRC).

 His research interests focus on public policy, corporate strategy, and institutional design for promoting science, technology, and innovation for sustainability.
 For the past years he has been engaged in research and educational activities from interdisciplinary and transdisciplinary perspectives, with an intention to understand the complex interface between engineering and social sciences and the dynamic interactions between technology and institutions in creating sustainability innovation.
 He is particularly interested in exploring the structure, functions, and evolution of knowledge systems involving various stakeholders in society.
 He has many experiences of cooperation and collaboration with key stakeholders in academia, industry, government, and civil society in Japan, Europe, and North America as well as in emerging countries in Asia, Africa, and Latin America, which has been contributing to analyzing and implementing innovations addressing multifaceted, inter-dependent sustainability challenges.